cyann/kixtart-functions/README.md

 - Line endings (EOL) are CRLF.
 - Indentation is using tabs.
 - VS Code users can add the [KiXtart language syntax highlighting](https://marketplace.visualstudio.com/items?itemName=cyann.kixtart) extension.
+- List functions return a string of values separated by semicolons.

 ## Caching
 Slow functions, typically those using the network or WMI, should have their results cached within if they are called multiple times.